scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 Default: ``False``

-Enables stats that indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zapi-extract`.
+Enables :stat:`scrapy-zyte-api/auto_fields/{cls}` stats, which indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zapi-extract`.

 If for any request no page object class is used to override :ref:`zapi-extract` fields for a given item type, the following stat is